 Longevity shall be paid as follows:

-Three Percent (3%) of base pay after tour (4) years of service.
+Three Percent (3%) of base pay after four (4) years of service.

 Four percent (4%) of base pay after eight (8) years of services.